Factitious airs: Carbonic Acid

+The 1804 definition by John Sadler of the Pneumatic Institution is, "A peculiar elastic fluid possessed of acid properties, formerly called fixed air, produced when charcoal or diamond is burned in oxygene; it is carbon perfectly oxygenated.
+It contains carbon 1, oxygene 4.

+Carbonic acid gas

+Carbonic acid gas was an ancient term to specify the gaseous state of carbonic acid (i.e. the term is synonymous and interchangeable with carbonic acid despite explicitly describing the gaseous state).
+It is listed as an alternative name for carbon dioxide in PubChem.
+In 1796 externally applied carbonic acid gas to the epidermis was reported to treat breast cancer; and inhalation treated tuberculosis and other indications.
+Henry Hill Hickman evaluated carbonic acid gas (produced by mixing sulfuric acid with carbonate of lime) for a surgical anesthetic.

 Carbonate

 Carbonate was defined as "a compound formed by the union of carbonic acid with an earth, alkali, or metallic oxide [...] they are distinguished by the property of effervescing on the addition of an acid" The definition expands upon fixed air being fixated within carbonate to suggest carbonic acid is a constituent of carbonate, therefore in the ancient language the suffix "-ic acid" and "-ate" were not interchangeable.

 The modern definition is similar, although equipped with the molecular knowledge of carbonate's structure and reassignment of the meaning of carbonic acid from CO_{2} to the H_{2}CO_{3} molecule, "Carbonates are the salts of carbonic acids.
 They form when a positively charged metal ion comes into contact with the oxygen atoms of the carbonate ion."

 Bicarbonate

 Bicarbonate, originally known as bi-carbonate of potash, was coined by William Hyde Wollaston in 1814 based on hydrocarbonate's potential to release two molar equivalents of carbon dioxide (referred to as carbonic acid at the time) as released by both potassium hydrocarbonate (initially known as carbonate of potash, suggested to become bicarbonate) and potassium carbonate (vaguely known as subcarbonate, suggested to become carbonate) upon formation of potash (potassium oxide).

 Bicarbonates have historically been defined as, "combinations of the bases with the carbonic acid, in which two atoms of the latter are united to one of the former" In other words, potash (potassium oxide) was well-understood to be a caustic base and essentially the core molecule that subsequent chemical nomenclature was built upon.
 Carbonate of potash (potassium carbonate) must contain a carbonic acid species fixated within potash's alternative composition (see fixed air above).
 Since "bi-carbonate of potash" liberates a double dose of carbonic acid, to distinguish between the similar substances, the prefix bi- indicates the bi-carbonate of potash (potassium hydrocarbonate) contains twice as much fixated in this form potash's composition relative to the carbonate of potash.
 The same ancient logic (prior to the understanding of molecular formulas and reaction stoichiometry) applied to soda, carbonate of soda, and bicarbonate of soda.

 The word saleratus, from Latin sal æratus (meaning "aerated salt"), was widely used beginning in the 1840s.